markchalloner/git-semver/README.md

 ## Configuration

-Configuration is stored in the file `${HOME}/.git-semver/config`.
+Git-semver will check for a configuration file in the following locations (and use the one that exists):

+- `${XDG_CONFIG_HOME}/.git-semver/config`
+- `${HOME}/.git-semver/config`

+Git-semver will default to `${HOME}/.git-semver/config` if no configuration file is found.

 An example configuration file with the default settings can be found at [config.example].

 ## Updates